2006 Tampa Bay Buccaneers season: Week 17: vs. Seattle Seahawks

 Trying to end their season on a high note on New Year's Eve, the Buccaneers hosted the NFC West champion Seattle Seahawks.
-Tampa Bay trailed early as Seahawks kicker Josh Brown nailed a 35-yard field goal, which was followed by RB Shaun Alexander's one-yard TD run.
-In the second quarter, the Bucs got their only score of the game with QB Tim Rattay completing a 4-yard TD pass to WR Joey Galloway.
-Afterwards, Seattle continued its dominance with QB Matt Hasselbeck completing a 5-yard TD pass to WR D.J.
+Tampa Bay trailed early as Seahawks kicker Josh Brown nailed a 35-yard field goal, which was followed by running back Shaun Alexander's one-yard touchdown run.
+In the second quarter, the Buccaneers got their only score of the game with quarterback Tim Rattay completing a 4-yard touchdown pass to wide receiver Joey Galloway.
+Afterwards, Seattle continued its dominance with quarterback Matt Hasselbeck completing a 5-yard touchdown pass to wide receiver D.J.
 Hackett.
 After that, the Seahawks wrapped up the game in the second half with Brown getting a 30-yard field goal in the third quarter and a 23-yard field goal in the fourth quarter.
 With the loss, the Buccaneers ended their year at 4–12.